Offices in Virginia, Maryland,

 Q6: What happens to child custody and support during a New York divorce?

 A6: Child custody and support are essential considerations in New York divorces.
-The court aims to determine custody arrangements that are in the child’s best interests.
+The court aims to determine custody arrangements that are in the child’s interests.
 Custody can be joint or sole, and decisions about visitation rights are made accordingly.
 Child support is calculated based on a statutory formula, considering both parents’ incomes and certain expenses related to the child’s care.

 Q7: Can I modify child custody or support orders after the divorce is finalized?